LesChats/GNL-Arena-Tester/README.md

 ## WHAT YOU GET 🤺

 - **Pride** 🏌️‍ or **disnonor** 💩  !
+- fight spiriiiiiiiit ! 🤺 🤺
-- It can also help to test your get_next_line implementation because it output the biff bettwen my validated GNL and yours ;)
+- It can also help to test your get_next_line implementation because it output the biff bettwen my validated GNL and your canditate ;)
 - please send me a message or mail if you really beat me ;)

+## HOW IT WORK ?

+- firt the script generate multiples randome testing files (random lenght, content, news lines....)
+- then it compare the output bettwen my GNL and yours.
+- if the diff if not null the script will notify you, then can thind the diff result in diff.txt
+- then it whill compare the two implementation in terme of user time (not cpu unfortunatly)
+- the fastest **WIN !!**

+## SIDE NOTES

+- remember that this is a very naive way to compare the perfomence between implementation but it can give a strong clue about it.
+- remember that all this is just for **FUN** and also for education, please feel free to look about my implementation.
+- you can thind more info about it there : https://github.com/LesChats/GNL-get_next_line